lowRISC/opentitan/sw/device/mask_rom/boot.md

 This manages reading and parsing ROM_EXT manifests.

+The manifest format is defined in [ROM_EXT Manifest Format](../rom_exts/manifest)

 DIFs Needed:

-*   Flash Controller
+*   None.
+This is read out of flash using ibex loads/stores.

 Milestone Expectations:

-*   *v0.5:* Chosen Manifest, Reading Manifest,
+*   *v0.5:* Initial Manifest Format, Initial Parser, Simple Tooling for assembling ROM_EXT Slot A images.
-    Tooling to assemble ROM_EXT image with Manifest, Tooling to ensure ROM_EXT is loaded at boot.
+*   *v0.7:* Tooling to ensure ROM_EXT is loaded at boot.
+Tooling for assembling Slot B images.
 *   v0.9: Nothing more (Bootstrap should work in v0.9).

 ### Bootstrap